scbirlab/nf-crispriseq/README.md

 - `output = "outputs"`: path to directory to put output files
 - `sample_names = "sample_id"`: column of `sample_sheet` to take as a sample identifier.
 Use `"Run"` for SRA table inputs.
 - `use_umis = false`: Whether to the reads include UMIs
-- `from_sra = false`: Whether the FASTQ files should be pulled from the SRA
+- `from_sra = false`: Whether the FASTQ files should be pulled from the SRA instead of provided as local files
 - `guides = true`: Whether the name of a CSV of guide sequences is provided in the `sample_sheet`
-- `name_column = "Name"`: If using a CSV of guide RNA sequences, the column containing the name of each guide
+- `name_column = "Name"`: If using a CSV of guide RNA sequences (`guides = true`), the column containing the name of each guide
-- `sequence_column = "guide_sequence"`: If using a CSV of guide RNA sequences, the column containing the sequence of each guide
+- `sequence_column = "guide_sequence"`: If using a CSV of guide RNA sequences (`guides = true`), the column containing the sequence of each guide
 - `rc = false`: Whether to reverse complement the guide sequences before mapping.
 - `trim_qual = 10` : For `cutadapt`, the minimum Phred score for trimming 3' calls
 - `min_length = 105` : For `cutadapt`, the minimum trimmed length of a read.
 Shorter reads will be discarded